ConsenSysMesh/live-libs/README.md

     $ # switch to testrpc
     $ live-libs deploy --env testrpc

-__Note__: If you need to restart your testrpc server, you'll need to re-deploy live-libs, but you won't need to re-download the data.
+__Note__: If you restart your testrpc server, you'll need to re-deploy live-libs, but you won't need to re-download the data.

 ## Getting a library's raw data